-While most students find writing essays, an annoying, time-consuming, and tasking process, which is never the case.
-In most cases, you are asked to write an essay to assess your creativity, critical thinking, and reasoning skills.
+While most students find writing essays an annoying, time-consuming, and tasking process, which is never the case, in most cases, you are asked to write an essay to assess your creativity, critical thinking, and reasoning skills.

-One great way of luring your writers is having an essay hook, which does the work of subtly convincing of your readers.
+One great way of luring your writers is having an essay hook, which does the work of subtly convincing your readers.

 Unlike a mystery novel, an essay does not leave the readers in suspense.
 That way, it should state the contention and arguments from the onset.
 Why do we even need great essay hooks?
 We will answer this question and related questions in a moment!

 There are so many hooks as are essays.
-However, how do you know what type of openings in the introduction best for your college papers?
+However, how do you know what type of openings in the introduction are best for your college papers?
 Our writers can help you right away or if you wish, cruise through this page and get tips on writing hooks for your college essays.

 Now that you understand that hooks in writing are not merely metaphors but a meaningful string of words, you must also know that they are tools of persuasion.